LukyVj/html-colors-extended/README.md

 -------------------------------------

 ## NOTE
-To use the colors as background, use the `currentColor` variable, and if you want to add text in it, simply use a text tag, such as p, h1, h2, or anything else, it's more semantic, and you get more control over your text.
+To use the colors as background, use the `currentColor` variable, and if you want to add text in it, simply use a text tag, such as `p`, `h1`, `h2`, or anything else, it's more semantic, and you get more control over your text.

 ## Example
 See it live : [On codepen](http://codepen.io/LukyVj/pen/Wbgjob)